-This is where you will learn what you will need for your Residence Program Application for Gutenberg College (living on campus).
-See also: Financial Aid Application | Admissions Application
+This page is where you will learn what you will need for your Residence Program Application for Gutenberg College (living on campus).
+See also: Financial Aid Application | New Student Application.

 The Gutenberg College Residence Program is a place to make true friends and have deep conversations.
 It is a community where residents can practice living a good life by caring for each other and asking honest questions about truth and faith.